 The fund will invest ~ $700,000 per year, over three investment periods: Fall, Spring, and Summer.
 Investments take the form of a SAFE and range from $10,000 to $100,000 each.

 This opportunity is open to any Harvard student or Harvard student-led teams whose ventures:

-1 have a founder who is a currently enrolled, full-time, degree-seeking Harvard student
+1 have a founder who is a matriculated, degree-seeking Harvard student

 2 have achieved material traction with their venture